openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 ```

 On the **FTD Commissioner**, start the commissioner and specify the `eui64` of
-the device that can join, along with the Joiner Credential.
-The Joiner
+the device that can join, along with the Joiner Credential, for example
-Credential is a device-specific passphrase.
+`J01NME`.
+The Joiner Credential is a device-specific passphrase, and must be a
+string of all uppercase alphanumeric characters (0-9 and A-Y, excluding I, O,
+Q, and Z for readability), with a length between 6 and 32 characters.

 ```console
 ## FTD Commissioner ##